tmaybe/dev.socrata.com/docs/cors-and-jsonp.md

 ## "JavaScript with Padding" (JSONP)

 If you're developing for older browsers, or you just feel like being nostalgic, you can also make use of our support for [JSONP](http://en.wikipedia.org/wiki/JSONP).
-JSONP, or "JSON with Padding", is a technique for fooling a web browser into performing cross-origin requests using a special `<script>` tag that uses the`src` attribute that to make a special API request.
+"JSON with Padding", it is a technique for fooling a web browser into performing cross-origin requests using a special `<script>` tag that uses the`src` attribute that to make a special API request.
 Instead of responding with just a JSON object, the server responds with JavaScript code that calls a client-declared callback function, passing the data as that function's first parameter.
 With the Socrata API, the name of that callback function is declared using the `$jsonp` parameter.

 Sounds hacky, huh?
 Fortunately, tools like jQuery make it easy to use JSONP: